Prisoners of war in the Russo-Ukrainian war (2022–present): Torture of Ukrainian POWs

+In February 2026, journalists at Radio Free Europe/Radio Liberty published an investigation which included private correspondence of the Russian general Roman Demurchiev, which included him boasting to close contacts and other members of the military about executing, torturing, and desecrating bodies of Ukrainian soldiers, including POWs.
+According to Meduza, the archive also revealed the complicity of Demurchiev's superiors.

 Execution of surrendering and captured Ukrainian soldiers

 At an Arria-formula meeting of the UN Security Council, the US ambassador-at-large for global criminal justice Beth Van Schaack said that US authorities have evidence that surrendering Ukrainian soldiers were executed by the Russian army in the Donbas region.
 A Ukrainian soldier who was shown among prisoners in a Russian video on 20 April, was confirmed dead days later.

 Eyewitness accounts and a video filmed by a security camera provide evidence that on 4 March 2022 Russian paratroopers executed at least eight Ukrainian prisoners of war in Bucha.

+In March 2024, the UN issued a report saying Russia may have executed more than 30 recently captured Ukrainian POWs over the winter.
+The UN Human Rights Office verified three incidents in which Russian servicemen executed seven Ukrainian servicemen.
+In October 2024, following Russian marines from the 155th Naval Infantry Brigade executing nine Ukrainian prisoners, Ukrainian authorities said that Russian forces had executed more than 100 surrendering Ukrainians during the invasion, most of them in 2024.
+Forbes described the incident as ″the latest in an escalating campaign of terror by Russian troops″.
+That same month, the EEAS described increasing frequency of Russian executions of Ukrainian prisoners, with at least 177 prisoners dying in Russian captivity since the beginning of the war.